-Prior to the 2006 legislative session, the Minnesota Department of Health recommended that a \$10 million state grant be issued to the utilities for construction of an interconnection, where the grant would match similar amounts contributed by the two water utilities.
+Prior to the 2006 legislative session, the Minnesota Department of Health recommended the issuance of a \$10 million state grant to the utilities for construction of an interconnection.
+The grant would match similar amounts contributed by the two water utilities.
 The Governor recommended waiting until completion of the Council's report to the 2007 Legislature before making a decision on the matter.
 The Council reaffirmed the regional benefit of the interconnection during the first phase of water supply planning activities and recommended state funding for the interconnection.